Here are some specific tax considerations for agribusiness.

 Water facilities and fencing: Primary producers can claim an immediate deduction for capital expenditure on water facilities and fencing, regardless of cost.

-Fodder storage: Primary producers can claim the cost of fodder storage assets (for example, hay sheds) over three years.
+Fodder storage: Primary producers can claim an immediate deduction for the cost of fodder storage assets.

 Deferred profit: Primary producers can elect to reduce any profit earned from the forced sale of livestock due to drought, flood and other extreme events.
 The profit needs to be returned as income or offset against replacement cattle purchased within five years.